Pinkeye, also known as conjunctivitis, spreads very easily. But you can take steps to avoid getting it, or spreading it to other people.

-If your child gets pink eye, keep him or her out of school for a few days until there is no eye discharge and the redness is completely gone.
-Once one student comes down with pink eye, it is not uncommon for it to spread to an entire class.
+If your child gets pinkeye, keep them out of school for a few days until the eye discharge stops and the redness is completely gone.
+Once one student comes down with pinkeye, it can easily spread to an entire class.

 Pinkeye and Allergies

 If your pinkeye is tied to allergies, avoid your triggers.

 - Don’t rub your eyes.
 This makes it worse.

 - Splash your face and eyes with cold water or use a cool compress.

 - Use aqueous-based “artificial tears.”